TymekDev/sendeR/README.md

 #### Additional Features

+-   Version `0.10.0.9000` of the package has the `sendeR_txtProgressBar` function which shares the behaviour of regular `txtProgressBar` with addition of sending a message when calculation is finished.
+Please refer to the documentation for usage details.
 -   Version `0.9.0.9000` of the package comes with the `sendeR_lapply` function which can easily be used to send notifications after a calculation is finished.
-Please refer to the documentation for usage specifics.
+Please refer to the documentation for usage details.

 #### Important Remarks